docker/docs/install.md

 > **Note**: `sudo` is needed for `docker/trusted-registry` commands to
 > ensure that the Bash script is run with full access to the Docker host.

-You can also find this command on the "Enterprise Licenses" section of your Hub user profile.
 The command will execute a shell script that creates the needed directories and then runs Docker to pull DTR's images and run its containers.

 Depending on your internet connection, this process may take several minutes to